lfoppiano/grobid-superconductors/README.md

 ![schema grobid-superconductors](docs/schema-grobid-superconductors.png)

 The Extraction step is a Named Entities Recognition (NER) task and is performed using machine learning.
-As other Grobid modules, it can use linear CRF (via [Wapiti](https://github.com/kermitt2/Wapiti) JNI integration) or Deep Learning model such as BiLSTM-CRF or transformers like BERT or SCIBert (via [DeLFT](https://github.com/kermitt2/delft) JNI integration).
+As other Grobid modules, it can use linear CRF (via [Wapiti](https://github.com/kermitt2/Wapiti) JNI integration) or Deep Learning model such as BiLSTM-CRF or transformers like BERT or SciBERT (via [DeLFT](https://github.com/kermitt2/delft) JNI integration).

 The Linking is a relation extraction (RE) tasks and is implemented via rule-based using the SpaCy library.
 The implementation is integrated via microservices and can be found here [here](https://github.com/lfoppiano/grobid-superconductors-tools).